 4.4.4 Solution 4: Authentication of UEs of a group

 There are two options to authenticate UEs of a group.
 One option is that network performs two steps authentication: the first is to identify the individual UE and the second is to associate this UE as a member of MTC group.
 The other option is that network authenticates all related UE in a group together at the same time, by which the authentication solution can be called as group authentication.
 If such group authentication is used, it can save network resource to combine the two steps into one step.

+Note: When there is group authentication, UE should be mutually authenticated with network.

 Editor Note: whether or not group authentication can save network resource is FFS.